bablokb/pcb-pico-datalogger/docs/admin_mode.md

 Keep pressing the SW-A button until admin-mode is up and running.
 In this state, you can see the state on the display.
-On a v2-system with sensor-pcb, the red-LED is full on.
+On a v2-system with sensor-PCB, the red-LED is full on.

-For the v1 datalogger-pcb, the SW-A button is available from the display.
+For the v1 datalogger-PCB, the SW-A button is available from the display.
-For the v2-pcb, the SW-A button is on the sensor-pcb.
+For the v2-PCB, the SW-A button is on the sensor-PCB.

 Using the Admin-Mode